IoT in Smart Appliances: How to Unlock its True Potential

-It also creates an opportunity to work with the community.
-For example, a company that sells smart refrigerators can partner with the local grocery store for automatic food delivery; both entities get business and the customer has a more positive experience.
+Partnering also creates an opportunity to work with the community.
+For example, a company that sells smart refrigerators can partner with the local grocery store for automatic food delivery; both entities get business, and the customer has a more positive, seamless experience.

-Smart appliances present brands with various opportunities, but none of them can reach their full potential without overcoming challenges first.
-Here are four elements companies must consider as they build their connected solutions and expand IoT in home appliances.
+Smart appliances present brands with various opportunities, but none of them can reach their full potential without overcoming technical challenges first.
+Here are four elements that companies must consider as they build their connected solutions and expand IoT in home appliances.

 1. Improved Security and Data Protection